Pimples? Go for garlic juice or chemical peels

 Some natural remedies like garlic juice, clay packs and lemon juice also help in avoiding acne and lightens scars.

 "To avoid acne, wash your skin twice a day.
 Make sure that you use a mild face wash that is meant for your skin type.
 Washing your face too frequently, especially with harsh cosmetics, can aggravate your acne.
-Try to avoid processed foods like white bread and noodles as they often trigger outbreaks," Agarwal told.
+Try to avoid processed foods like white bread and noodles as they often trigger outbreaks," Agarwal told reporters.

 "Use a face pack made of Fuller`s earth (non-plastic clay or claylike earthy material) at least once or twice a week.
 This will help extract excess sebum and is therefore one of the best natural methods to treat acne.